 Why are apps similar to Fitbit so popular?
 Because they have a purpose for every part of the day.
 They help to track and sort out different parameters of your body.
-Thus, you’re able to make your gym sessions even more productive, your diet even more effective and your lifestyle even more healthy!
+Thus, you’re able to make your gym sessions even more productive, your diet even more effective and your lifestyle even healthier!

 The implementation of this whole block significantly depends on the ability to connect to wearable devices.

-Tracking apps are often downloaded by people who are not into sports very much.
+Tracking apps are often downloaded by people who are not into sports that much.
 So if you make a fitness app of this kind, your possible target audience is much wider than athletes and frequenters of gyms.